CUG-EMI/EM3DANI/README.md

 For iterative solvers, on the other hand, the following is an example
 ```
 lsParm = IterativeSolverParm()
-lsParm.iterMethod = :qmr
+lsParm.iterMethod = :qmr        # can be :bicgstb or :qmr.
-lsParm.tol        = 1e-7
+lsParm.tol        = 1e-7        # relative residual tolerance
-lsParm.prec       = :aphi
+lsParm.prec       = :aphi       # preconditioning method, only :aphi is allowed
+lsParm.maxIter    = 1000        # maximal iteration number
 ```
-which defines a QMR solver preconditioned with *A-phi*, with a relative residual tolerance of 1e-7.
+which defines a QMR solver preconditioned with *A-phi*, with a relative residual tolerance of 1e-7 and a maximal iteration number of 1000.